ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 ## Overview

-This report discusses the construction of Rarita’s national football team using statistical models and analyses the impact of a competitive team on the country’s economy.
+This landing page showcases the methodology behind our construction of Rarita’s national football team using statistical models and analyses the impact of a competitive team on the country’s economy.
 Data cleaning and standardisation was initially conducted to address data concerns.
 Several foundational assumptions were established before model fitting for team selection and projection of key economic indices.
 Due to the need to monitor the effectiveness of the proposed